Authentication in the development environment¶

 This page documents special notes that are useful for configuring Zulip’s various authentication methods for testing in a development environment.

-Because many of these authentication methods involve a complex interaction between Zulip, an external service, and the user’s browser, and particularly because browsers can (rightly!) be picky about the identity of sites you interact with, the preferred way to set them up in a development environment is provide the secret keys for these authentication methods in your development so that you can go through the real flow.
+Many of these authentication methods involve a complex interaction between Zulip, an external service, and the user’s browser.
+Because browsers can (rightly!) be picky about the identity of sites you interact with, the preferred way to set up authentication methods in a development environment is provide secret keys so that you can go through the real flow.

 The steps to do this are a variation of the steps discussed in the